 - Completely prep 100% of the recipe in the morning and place the foil pack in the fridge so when you walk in the door at night, you simply turn on the oven and pop it in.

 - Prepare the asparagus, slice up the butter and make sure the salmon is ready to go if you bought it in a large fillet.

-- Additionally, prep the sheet pan and the foil so it is ready to just have the salmon and asparagus placed on them leaving this to a 5 minute prep meal.
+- Additionally, prep the sheet pan and the foil so it is ready to just have the salmon and asparagus placed on them leaving this to a five minute prep meal.

 Foil Baked Salmon with Asparagus

 - Wash asparagus and cut the spears in half.
 Place asparagus tops in a large bowl.
-Save and store bottom spears for other uses like stir fries or soups.
+Save and store the bottom of the spears for other uses like stir fries or soups.

 - Add the salmon fillet.
-I used wild caught coho salmon, but any variety will work great!
+I used wild caught coho salmon that was on sale at Costco, but any variety will work great!

 - Cut a small amount of stick butter and place on top of the salmon